 - at a hearing that your representatives can attend

-The tribunal can decide to have a hearing even if you don’t ask for one.
+The tribunal can decide to have a hearing even if you do not ask for one.
 You’ll be told if this is the case.

-If the tribunal doesn’t hold a hearing, a judge will decide your case based on your appeal form and documents.
+If the tribunal does not hold a hearing, a judge will decide your case based on your appeal form and documents.

 Hearings are carried out in public.
 You can ask for it to be held in private or to attend by video link, but you must have a reason, for example a public hearing would put you in danger.